ICT4LT Module 2.1

 3.4.4 Extended task-based learning

 For more advanced learners, online multimedia provides an excellent basis for extended task-based work.
-Given the ready access to online radio broadcasts and newspapers in the target language, students can be asked to monitor the incoming news for a week as portrayed in different media, and provide a factual summary of the most interesting story at the beginning of the following week.
+Given the ready access to online radio and TV broadcasts and newspapers in the target language, students can be asked to monitor the incoming news for a week as portrayed in different media, and provide a factual summary of the most interesting story at the beginning of the following week.
 They can build up the vocabulary required, adapt the structures used in the source texts and develop their ability to identify the essential facts.

-Independent learning at all levels is also well supported by ICT since it can provide immediate feedback and, through hypertext links, a wide range of support, both of which are essential to maintain motivation and enable progress.
+Independent learning at all levels is well supported by ICT since it can provide immediate feedback and, through hypertext links, a wide range of support, both of which are essential to maintain motivation and enable progress.
 Providing an answer sheet or a checklist at the back of the book is just not the same.
 Students repeatedly state that instant feedback is one of things that they value most about ICT.

 See also: